Amazon KDP has taken the publishing world by storm.

 Self-publishing a Kindle eBook on Kindle Direct Publishing is really easy.
 It takes a few minutes to fill in your details and upload your files.
 Then within 12 hours (for English language books), your Kindle eBook will be live in the Amazon Kindle Store.

-When you have all the information and files discussed in the previous section, you’re ready to publish your eBook to Amazon.
+When you have all the information and files discussed in the previous section, you’re ready to publish your eBook to Kindle Direct Publishing.

-There are two main steps when you upload your eBook files (Amazon refers to these as steps, but they are more like sections, which is why we’ve named them as such).
+There are two main steps when you upload your eBook files (Amazon refers to these as steps, but they are more like sections).

-After you log in to your KDP account, the main dashboard will display.
+After you log in to your Kindle Direct Publishing account, the main dashboard will display.
 If this is your first Kindle eBook, the dashboard will be empty.